2nd January 2012 - Happy New Year!!! and since the card swaps we've had no more issues!!!

 Update 5th July 2012

-- 29th June started a heap capture script kindly supplied by VMware and scheduled a VM Support capture for 1940hrs as our last failure was at 1943hrs the previous Friday.
+No issues this week.- 29th June started a heap capture script kindly supplied by VMware and scheduled a VM Support capture for 1940hrs as our last failure was at 1943hrs the previous Friday.

 - 2nd July no failures over the weekend.
 The heap capture sent to VMware for investigation and the findings showed that the memory limits weren't being hit.